Table of Contents

 In-Class Midterm Exams

-This is an open-notes exam: you may bring with you any of your own notes, as well as hardcopies of any course materials from the semester.
-However, your time to consult notes during the exam will be limited, so we encourage you to make a one- or two-page summary of key notes you may want to consult as part of studying for the exam.
+This is an open-notes exam: you may bring any of your own notes and hardcopies of any course materials from the semester.
+All of your notes must be on paper; we do not permit electronic notes at all.
+We encourage you to write a one- or two-page paper summary of key notes you may want to consult as part of studying for the exam.

 Extension Policy